 Dear member,

-This forum is for raising queries on HR profession.
-Non-HR may ask queries related to their career workplace issues.
+This forum is for raising queries on the HR profession.
+Non-HR individuals may ask queries related to their career workplace issues.
 Nevertheless, no solution could be offered in your case as your query is anti-HR.

 Dinesh Divekar